 It was a similar story for Dickerson in 2021, except he had the misfortune of missing time with a left foot contusion.
 On June 29, midway through his IL stint, the Marlins traded the former All-Star to the Blue Jays.
 His contract was underwater by that point, so they attached approximately $2.65 million in cash along with reliever Adam Cimber in exchange for veteran infielder Joe Panik and prospect Andrew McInvale.

 The FanGraphs and Baseball-Reference WAR formulas both viewed Dickerson’s performance as replacement level during his 115 Marlins games.
-You could make the case that his impact was even worse than that when factoring in his struggles batting with runners in scoring position.
+That does not factor in his struggles batting with runners in scoring position.

 RHP Anthony Bass